 The hottest days usually occur around the third week of July with the coldest days being sometime in January.

-The average temperature in the summer in Greeley is 69 degrees, which is tied with Pueblo (mentioned above).
+The average temperature in the summer in Greeley is 79 degrees, which is similar to Pueblo (mentioned above).

 One thing to note is that with all of the cattle and meat packing plants, Greeley often smells like a ranch or zoo.

 And the warm weather exacerbates the odor of the city with warm winds and hot cow manure smells.